marinaxwang/SpendingTracker/README.md

 - Track expenses and income in categories
 - Add different spending categories
 - See a list of expenses in a category
+- Save your changes made to spending categories and expenses

 ## User Stories
 - As a user, I want to be able to add a spending category to a list of spending categories